ekwan/PyQuiver/README.md

 ## Introduction

-*PyQuiver* is an open-source Python program for calculating kinetic isotope effects (KIEs) and equilibrium isotope effects (EIEs) using harmonic frequencies and the Bigeleisen-Mayer equation.  *PyQuiver* takes the Cartesian Hessian matrix and geometry of a chemical system and calculates the isotope effects at a given temperature given a set of isotopic substitutions.
+*PyQuiver* is an open-source Python program for calculating kinetic isotope effects (KIEs) and equilibrium isotope effects (EIEs) using harmonic frequencies and the Bigeleisen-Mayer equation.  *PyQuiver* requires the Cartesian Hessian matrix, which can be calculated using any electronic structure program.

 ### Features